jengelh/g-manual/index.rst

 Services that can be placed on different nodes:

 * LDAP/IDM

-* SQL DB for user metadata
+* MariaDB/MySQL for user metadata

 * Mailbox nodes

-  * gromox-http/exmdb:
+  * gromox-http/exmdb_provider:

-    * Provides a minimalist API on port 5000 to serialize SQLite access.
+    * Provides a trivial API on port 5000 to serialize SQLite access.

     * Only little state (state which is visible to all consuming service at the same time), e.g. search folders.

   * gromox-http:

-    * Provides a HTTP server on port 443 or alternatively 10443 depending on configuration.
+    * Application server with HTTP on port 10443.

     * Performs user authentication.
-Connects to MySQL or LDAP.
+Connects to MariaDB and optionally LDAP.

     * Provides the handler for AutoDiscover URIs.
       Connects to exmdb to read the mailbox.

     * Provides the handler for MAPI URIs.
       Connects to exmdb to read the mailbox.

     * Keeps the Outlook session state, e.g. object handles.

 * PHP nodes

   * gromox-zcore

-    * Provides a minimalist API on an AF_LOCAL socket
+    * Provides a trivial API on an AF_LOCAL socket

     * Performs user authentication.
-Connects to MySQL or LDAP.
+Connects to MariaDB and optionally LDAP.

     * Keeps the grommunio-web session state, e.g. --

     * Connects to exmdb to read the mailbox.

   * php-fpm: provides a FastCGI API on port 9001

     * runs grommunio-web PHP code

     * connects to gromox-zcore for state and mailbox access

-* Load balancer (optional), e.g. nginx (port 443)
+* Frontend HTTP server (possibly as load balancers), e.g. nginx on port 443

-  * proxying to 9001 for URIs belonging to grommunio-web
+  * Proxies to 9001 for URIs belonging to grommunio-web

-  * proxying to 10443 for URIs belonging to OXDISCO, MAPI, RPC
+  * Proxies to 10443 for URIs belonging to OXDISCO, MAPI, RPC

+  * Proxies to an uwsgi for URIs belonging to admin-api

+  * Serves up flat files (e.g. for grommunio-web/chat/meet/admin-web)

 * gromox-midb

   * Caches mailbox data to speed up IMAP access.

   * Provides a trivial API on port 5000 for this IMAP-level meta data

   * Connects to exmdb to read/write the mailbox.

 * gromox-imap

   * Performs user authentication.
-Connects to MySQL or LDAP.
+Connects to MariaDB and optionally LDAP.

   * Provides IMAP on port 143.

   * Connects to midb to read/write the mailbox.

 * gromox-pop3

   * Performs user authentication.
-Connects to MySQL or LDAP.
+Connects to MariaDB and optionally LDAP.

   * Provides IMAP on port 143.

   * Connects to midb to read/write the mailbox.

 * gromox-delivery

   * Mail ingester on port 24.

   * Connects to midb to write metadata.

   * Connects to exmdb to write mailbox.

 * postfix or other MTA

   * Optionally performs user authentication (e.g. outgoing mail).
-    Connects to MySQL or LDAP.
+    Connects to MariaDB and optionally LDAP.

   * Provides SMTP on port 25, optionally 587.

   * Connects to gromox-delivery for mail ingesting.

+* grommunio-chat

+  * Connects to MariaDB and optionally LDAP for authentication.

-* grommunio-chat/meet
+* grommunio-meet

+  * Connects to MariaDB and optionally LDAP for authentication.

 1. Establish networking